 In some circumstances, the processing is necessary for the performance of a contract with you or necessary for us to comply with a legal obligation.

 Sometimes the legal basis for processing your data may be because it is in our legitimate interests to perform our operations.
-Before doing this, we will always carefully consider and balance any potential impact on you and your rights and we will not process any data if there is any risk of harm or potential conflict with your interests.
+Before doing this, we will complete a legitimate interest assessment (see Annex 1) to carefully consider and balance any potential impact on you and your rights.
+We will not process any data if there is any risk of harm or potential conflict with your interests.
 Some examples of where we have a legitimate interest to process data are:

 • Managing our ongoing relationships with our professional contacts.